Opel Rekord Series D: Suspension, steering and brakes

-Steering and suspension lay-outs were based on those from the Rekord C. The front suspension employed double wishbones of unequal length with an anti-roll bar, springs and shock-absorbers.
+Steering and suspension layouts were based on those from the Rekord C. The front suspension employed double wishbones of unequal length with an anti-roll bar, springs and shock-absorbers.
 The steering used a recirculating ball system and was controlled via a collapsible steering column.
 At the back there was a live axle tamed with four trailing connector arms, a Panhard rod like system and an anti-roll bar, the wheels being sprung, as at the front, using "progressive rate" coil springs and shock absorbers.

 The braking configuration was also essentially that from the previous Rekord, with a dual circuit hydraulically controlled system along with the brake servo as before, with the addition, on larger engined versions, of a brake force limiter for the rear brakes.
 The car used disc brakes at the front and drum brakes at the back.

 Trims and markets

 For the Rekord D, various different packages of trims and options were offered.
-There was a "base" Rekord, a luxury version branded as the "Rekord L" and a "Rekord Sprint" with more sporting trim that included a matt black front grill and equipment that included several additional dials such as a rev counter.
+There was a "base" Rekord, a luxury version branded as the "Rekord L" and a "Rekord Sprint" with more sporting trim that included a matt black front grille and equipment that included several additional dials such as a rev counter.
 1975 saw the introduction in of the "Rekord Berlina" which offered a still more opulent level of comfort and equipment.

 When, after less than four years, production of the Rekord D reached a million in 1976, the manufacturer celebrated the achievement by offering a special edition "Rekord Millionär" in September 1976.
 Other special editions included the "Rekord Maharadscha", the "Rekord Hit" and the "Rekord Sport".

 The Rekord was sold in most European markets and also farther afield, not only through the license built versions.
 Many markets received local tax specials, such as the windowless vans offered in Austria and several other markets.
 Italy received a sub-2 liter version of the diesel engine introduced in December 1974.
 Japanese buyers received only the 1900 S engine although they could choose between the four-door sedan, two-door coupé, or a sporting SR coupé with a matte black bonnet and full instrumentation.
 The automatic transmission was optional, as was right-hand drive.